llazzaro/chem-fingerprints/docs/index.rst

-Most people will use the command-line programs to generate and search fingerprint files. ob2fps, oe2fps, and rdkit2fps use respectively the OpenBabel, OpenEye, and RDKit chemistry toolkits to convert structure files into fingerprint files. sdf2fps extracts fingerprints encoded in SD tags to make the fingerprint file. simsearch finds targets in a fingerprint file which are sufficiently similar to the queries.
+Most people will use the command-line programs to generate and search fingerprint files. ob2fps, oe2fps, and rdkit2fps use respectively the Open Babel, OpenEye, and RDKit chemistry toolkits to convert structure files into fingerprint files. sdf2fps extracts fingerprints encoded in SD tags to make the fingerprint file. simsearch finds targets in a fingerprint file which are sufficiently similar to the queries.